So as a marketer you want to know how location based marketing can help you to reach your marketing goals?

 We’re going to look at some examples of location-based marketing.
 Get ready to see how you can use location-based marketing to create effective campaigns.
 Learn how to use location data to provide powerful insights and measure attribution with precision.

-What is location data and big data marketing?
+What is location based marketing and big data marketing?

 Location data can be seen as a branch of big data.
 When the term big data is used people generally think first about quantity.
 Whilst this probably has to do with the reason that the terms exist, big data isn’t really about quantity.